mattkimber/openttd_villages_is_villages/readme.txt

 == Manage Industries ==

-This is an experimental feature as it relies on manipulating a game setting (the one specifying industry density) in order to control the opening of new industries.

 Manage Industries will prevent new industries from opening unless a certain proportion of those already on the map have service.
 This prevents the situation in long games where the map is completely dominated by industries, without the